Shreyas-SShetty/CP/README.md

 # Code for CP problems
-Problem tasks and solutions to cool DSA concepts and algorithms.
+Problem tasks and solutions related to CP.